Sources of Ancient history of India

 Inscriptions are preserved in various museums in the country; a large number of inscriptions are stored in the chief epigraphist’s office at Mysore.

 - Most inscriptions bearing the history of the Maurya, post-Maurya, and Gupta periods have been published in a series of collections called Corpus Inscriptionum Indicarum.

 - The Harappan inscriptions are not yet deciphered and seem to be written in pictographic script.

 - In Indian History, the earliest deciphered inscriptions are Iranian.
 They belong to the sixth-fifth centuries BC and are found in Iran.

 - In India, the earliest deciphered inscriptions are Ashokan inscriptions.
 They are generally written in Brahmi and Prakrit languages in the 3rd century BC.

-- Firoz Shah Tughlaq found two Ashokan inscriptions in the fourteen century AD, from Meerut and another from Topra in Haryana.
-He brought them to Delhi, Failed to decipher.
+- Firoz Shah Tughlaq found two Ashokan inscriptions in the fourteen century AD, from Meerut and another from the Topra in Haryana.
+He brought them to Delhi but failed to decipher.

 - Ashokan inscriptions were first deciphered by James Prinsep in 1837.
 (James Prinsep was a civil servant employed by East India Company in Bengal.

 - Some inscription shows attributes and achievements of Kings and conquerors, like the Allahabad pillar inscription of Samudragupta.